The Voice: Ahla Sawt

 Due to the high ratings and big popularity the series got in the Arab World, MBC renewed the show for a second season which aired in 2013.
 All 4 coaches of season 1 came back for season 2.
 The second season premiered on Saturday, 28 December 2013.

 The Voice: Ahla Sawt seasons 1 and 2 were produced by Sony Pictures Television Arabia for MBC and Season 3 was produced by Talpa Middle East.

 In season two, during an intense finale which drew millions of viewers across the Middle East & North Africa, guest star Ricky Martin took the stage to perform his new songs "Adrenalina" and "Come With Me".
 Iraq's Sattar Saad from Team Kadim won the title after receiving the highest number of votes beating out Iraq's Simor Jalal, Egypt's Wahm and Syria's Hala Al Kaseer.

 All four coaches once again returned for season three of The Voice Ahla Sawt, which started airing on MBC on 26 September 2015.
 On 26 December 2015, the winner of season three was Jordan's Nedaa Sharara from Team Sherine who beat out Lebanon's Christine Said from Team Kadim, Iraq's Ali Yousef from Team Assi, and Tunisia's Hamza Fadlaoui from Team Saber.

 In 2015, a spin-off of the show featuring children as contestants debuted under the title The Voice Kids – Ahla Sawt.

 In 2018, there was a change in the judging panel.
 The season 4 judges were Elissa, Mohamed Hamaki, Assi El Helani (who had not been replaced since season 1) and Ahlam.
 The title was won by Iraqi contestant Doumou' Tahseen from Team Ahlam.

 The first episode of the fifth season was broadcast on 21 September 2019.
 In addition to previous coaches Ahlam and Hamaki, the season saw two new coaches: Moroccan singer Samira Said and Lebanese popstar Ragheb Alama, the latter of whom had the winner team this season.

+The sixth season will premiere on 29 October 2025 with a panel reduced to three coaches: Nassif Zeytoun, Rahma Riad, and Ahmed Saad.